Table of Contents

 Sometimes disabilities can also be temporary in nature.
 One could label them as situational disabilities.
 For instance, pregnancy in women may mandate special kind of support due to the physical condition for a particular duration, an accident may lead to physical inability for some time, an ear infection may impact the hearing ability and so on.

-The realm of accessibility therefore is very broad.
-A wide canvas has to be considered for drawing the blueprint to make an online learning program or solution accessible.
+Organizations must consider a broad range of learner needs when designing accessible online learning programs and solution.
 Accessibility not only ensures inclusivity by helping learners with disabilities but in the larger context it brings benefits to everyone.
-In other words, lack of accessibility can impact anybody. eLearning Accessibility therefore is no more a ‘good to have’ feature but a fundamental necessity.
+In other words, lack of accessibility can impact anybody.
+Accessible online learning therefore is no more a ‘good to have’ feature but a fundamental necessity.

-The eLearning Accessibility Approach
+The eLearning Accessibility Standards

-• Keeping pace with the changing technology
+- Keeping pace with the changing technology, assistive tools, and evolving learner expectations.

 The first three principles – Perceivable, Operable and Understandable – focus on the end-user while the last one, Robust, focuses on the technology that delivers this content to the learners.